 The premise here is that England and France did not try to appease Hitler, but jumped into the war early on.
 With war on the European continent breaking out early, there are many things that were happening that were different.
 On top of that, there was some political intrigue going on in England.
 The up-and-coming Winston Churchill is hit by a car and killed.
 Coincidence?

-What that means, though, is that there us no Churchill with single-minded opposition to Hitler in place as Prime Minister.
+What that means, though, is that there is no Churchill with single-minded opposition to Hitler in place as Prime Minister.
 For this novel, that is very important.
-With the United States still neutral in the European conflict, England and France start getting more nervous about what’s going on in the Soviet Union, despite the fact that they are supposed to be allies against Germany.
-Indeed, the Soviet’s interference in the Civil War going on in Spain greatly worries France.
+With the United States, still neutral in the European conflict, England and France start getting more nervous about what was going on in the Soviet Union, despite the fact that they are supposed to be allies against Germany.
+Indeed, the Soviet interference in the Civil War going on in Spain greatly worries France.
 Perhaps having Germany as a buffer between France and the Soviet Union, isn’t such a bad thing…

 You can guess from the title what happens.
 England and France switch sides and begin fighting with Germany against the Soviet Union.
-On the defense from all of these enemies, the Soviets pull back aid from Spain and troops from the Eastern front in Siberia where the have been battling the Japanese.
+In the defense of all of these enemies, the Soviets pull back aid from Spain and troops from the Eastern front in Siberia where they have been battling the Japanese.

 There’s not much happening in the United States, except a Philadelphia socialite who was trapped in Eastern Europe when Hitler first invaded is trying to convince the country just how dangerous the Germans are.
 There is an eye on Japan in the Pacific, but mostly the States are existing in post-Depression ignorance wanting to practice isolationism.